yangdanny97/flake8-bugbear/README.rst

 (e.g. ``with self.assertRaises(Exception) as ex:``).

 **B018**: Found useless expression.
 Either assign it to a variable or remove it.
+Note that dangling commas will cause things to be interpreted as useless tuples.
+For example, in the statement ``print(".."),`` is the same as ``(print(".."),)`` which is an unassigned tuple.
+Simply remove the comma to clear the error.

 **B019**: Use of ``functools.lru_cache`` or ``functools.cache`` on methods
 can lead to memory leaks.
 The cache may retain instance references, preventing